From Now On are creative and cultural consultants We develop practical ways for people to engage with ideas

 V&A Research Institute - advisory panel meetings

-Western Balkans Museums workshops
+Facilitator for Western Balkans Museums workshops

-Speaking at M-ITI Madeira Interactive Technologies Institute, Portugal
+Talk at M-ITI Madeira Interactive Technologies Institute, Portugal

 Selected Clients & Partners